PWMU/pwmu.github.io/index.md

 title: PWMU Home
 ---

-## Presbyterian Womens Missionary Union was founded in 1890 to encourage prayerful interest in, and support for, missionaries of the Presbyterian Church of Victoria (PCV).
+## The Presbyterian Womens Missionary Union was founded in 1890 to encourage prayerful interest in, and support for, missionaries of the Presbyterian Church of Victoria (PCV).

 <br>